dotQ-Research/qaif-hashi/README.md

 - How to encode quantum information using entangled qubits,
 - How to detect and correct errors using syndrome measurements.

-# Description:
+## Description:
 - [ ] Each island corresponds to a Qubit.
 - [ ] The number on each qubit (island) that tells you how many other qubits it's entangled with.
 - [ ] The bridges correspond in the first part to the entanglement link between pairs of qubits and in the second part to the syndrome measurement.
-It will discussed more in details.
+It will discussed more in detail.
-For a much more simplified rule, see [[Link to a text docs with the simple rules]]
+For a much more simplified rule, see [simplified rules](https://github.com/dotQ-Research/qaif-hashi/blob/main/Simplified%20rules.md)

 # Part 1